fjia30/BreastCancerML/README.md

 # BreastCancerML
 Analyzing the Breast Cancer Wisconsin (Diagnostic) Data Set using various methods with scikit-learn, an assay

+# How to test by youself
+All the code for each part can be found in the corresponding folder.

 # Introduction
 Breast cancer is the most common type of cancer in women worldwide and are diagnosed in 12% of all women in the United States over their lifetimes **[1]**.
 Early detection of breast cancer is key for improved treatment outcome and using machine learning, including deep learning to facilitate and improve breast cancer detection is an active research field **[2]**.